 6.23.3.1 Authentication/authorization and C2 communication establishment of UAV/UAVC by USS/UTM via 5GC network

-The procedure for UAV/UAVC authentication/authorization and C2 communication pairing establishment by the USS/UTM during PDU session establishment in a 5GC network is depicted in Figure 6.23.3.1-1 below.
+The procedure for UAV authentication and authorization and further authentication and authorization of C2 communication establishment by the USS/UTM during PDU session establishment in a 5GC network is depicted in Figure 6.23.3.1-1 below.

 Figure 6.23.3.1-1: Authentication/authorization and C2 communication establishment for UAV/UAVC by USS/UTM via 5GC

-1. The UAV/UAVC registers to the 3GPP network.
+1. The UAV registers to the 3GPP network.
 The UE's subscription information obtained by AMF from the UDM has an indication for support for Aerial UE function and the AMF provides the subscription information on Aerial UE authorization to the gNB.

 NOTE 1: It is assumed that the UAV has been registered to the CAA level authority, a CAA-Level UAV ID is available with the UAV/UAVC and the UAV/UAVC has a USS/UTM address configured.

-2 - 5.
-The UAV/UAVC establishes PDU session for communication with USS/UTM.
-This may also be a general purpose PDU session and is not used for C2 communication.
-If this PDU session is used for communication with the USS/UTM and as per the policies a UAV/UAVC authentication/authorization have to be performed by the USS/UTM, secondary authentication/authorization may be performed at step 3A, following the same procedure as explained from in steps 9 through 12.
+2. The UAV initiates a PDU session establishment request for communication with USS/UTM.